OrchardCMS/OrchardDoc/docs/Documentation/Getting-Started-with-Modules-Part-3.markdown

 But where do all of these supporting classes like `_aliasService` and `_contentManager` come from?

 ## Dependency injection in Orchard
 The modular design of Orchard means that each feature of Orchard tries to be as independent as it can.
-This means that when the Widget is building it's shape it doesn't automatically know about the wider context of the page being requested.
-It is a specialized unit of code which completes it's task as efficiently and simply as possible.
+This means that when the Widget is building its shape it doesn't automatically know about the wider context of the page being requested.
+It is a specialized unit of code which completes its task as efficiently and simply as possible.

 When it's required, the module can request access to parts of the larger Orchard system through the use of Orchard's service classes.